Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-Our logic goes as follows. (i) in the Schwarzschild time definition, the gravitation collapse of a massive star causes only a continuously contracting collapsar with close-to-implmenting but never successfully implemented event horizon; gravitational time dilation will assign the collapsar, spherically symmetric case e.g., an approximately $m(r)=r/2G_{\scriptstyle N}$-type radial mass profile; an ensemble of collapsars with the same symmetry and total mass is needed to account for the initial state's uncertainty. (ii) in the Lemaitre time definition, the singularity happens inevitably but is not the terminal of any physical evolution; just like the horizon is a null hyper-surface in the Penrose-Carter diagram, the singularity is only an equal-time hyper-surface with divergent spacetime curvature; the unpredictability of physics across that surface implies that oscillations over-crossing the central point of the collapsar are ergodic. (iii) the Ensemble of collapsars in the Schwarzschild time definition (EiS) and the Ergodically evolving over-cross-oscillatory solid-ball in the Lemaitre time definition (EiL) are two equally right and complete descriptions for the microscopic state of BHs formed through gravitation collapse, i.e. EiS=EiL.
+Our logic goes as follows. (i) in the Schwarzschild time definition, the gravitation collapse of a massive star causes only a continuously contracting collapsar with close-to-implementing but never successfully implemented event horizon; dynamic perturbation and relaxation will assign the collapsar an approximately $m(r)\stackrel{t{\rightarrow}\infty}{=}r/2G_{\scriptstyle N}$-type radial mass profile, in spherically symmetric cases e.g.; an ensemble of collapsars with the same symmetry and total mass is needed to account for the initial configuration's uncertainty. (ii) in the Lema\^itre time definition, the formation singularity is not the terminal of physical evolution; matters hitting on the singularity over-crosses, so both the singularity and horizon forms and resolves periodically.
+Unpredictability of physics across the singularity will make oscillations of the system ergodic. (iii) the Ensemble of collapsars in the Schwarzschild time definition (EnS) and the Ergodically over-cross-oscillatory modes of the system in the Lema\^itre time definition (ErL) form two equally well and complete descriptions for the microscopic state of pBHs, i.e. EnS=ErL.